 Cloud Security Risks

 The security risk to an organization’s cloud-based systems also includes cloud misconfiguration.
 It can decrease the efficiency of remote access due to mismanagement of permissions and various access restrictions.
 API attacks are also prevalent in the database of businesses that rely on cloud-based storage but do not implement proper authentication and authorization policies.
 The protection of one’s digital identity in this era of high-tech cyber crimes is questionable.
 Identity theft is increasing rapidly, and cloud security systems are among its targets.
+Hari Ravichandran founded the cybersecurity company Aura after he was a victim of identity theft.
 In remote work, accessing cloud services from public sources without proper protection can result in DDoS attacks, credit card thefts, and numerous identity crimes.

 Tips to Reduce Cloud Security Risks